-Section 1.
-(NEW) (Effective January 1, 2026) (a) As used in this section:

-- (1) "Public agency" has the same meaning as provided in section 1-200 of the general statutes. - (2) "Personal information" means a: (A) Home address of a primary residence; (B) home telephone number; (C) mobile telephone number; (D) personal electronic mail address; (E) Social Security number; (F) driver's license number; (G) federal tax identification number; (H) license plate number or unique identifier of a vehicle; (I) birth or marital record; or (J) child's name.
-"Personal information" does not include information that has been publicly displayed that the protected individual has not requested to be removed, or information that is relevant to and displayed as part of a news story, commentary, an editorial or any other speech on a matter of public concern. - (3) "Protected individual" means: (A) A justice or judge of a court established under article XX of the State Constitution; (B) a senior judge appointed pursuant to section 51-50i of the general statutes; (C) a state referee appointed pursuant to section 52-434 of the general statutes, as amended by this act; (D) a family support magistrate appointed pursuant to section 46b-231 of the general statutes; (E) a family support referee appointed pursuant to section 46b-236 of the general statutes; and (F) a spouse, a child or a dependent who resides in the same household as an individual described in subparagraphs (A) to (E), inclusive, of this subdivision.
+- 1 Section 1.
+(NEW) (Effective January 1, 2026) (a) As used in this section: - 2 (1) "Public agency" has the same meaning as provided in section 1- - 3 200 of the general statutes. - 4 (2) "Personal information" means a: (A) Home address of a primary - 5 residence; (B) home telephone number; (C) mobile telephone number; - 6 (D) personal electronic mail address; (E) Social Security number; (F) - 7 driver's license number; (G) federal tax identification number; (H) - 8 license plate number or unique identifier of a vehicle; (I) birth or marital - 9 record; or (J) child's name.
+"Personal information" does not include - 10 information that has been publicly displayed that the protected - 11 individual has not requested to be removed, or information that is - 12 relevant to and displayed as part of a news story, commentary, an

+13 editorial or any other speech on a matter of public concern.

+(3) "Protected individual" means: (A) A justice or judge of a court established under article XX of the State Constitution; (B) a senior judge appointed pursuant to section 51-50i of the general statutes; (C) a state referee appointed pursuant to section 52-434 of the general statutes, as amended by this act; (D) a family support magistrate appointed pursuant to section 46b-231 of the general statutes; (E) a family support referee appointed pursuant to section 46b-236 of the general statutes; and (F) a spouse, a child or a dependent who resides in the same household as an individual described in subparagraphs (A) to (E), inclusive, of this subdivision.

-- (4) "Publish" means to post or otherwise make available to the public on the Internet, social media or social networks. - (b) There is established an Office of Information Privacy within the Judicial Branch. - (c) A protected individual may request that the Office of Information Privacy direct a public agency to: (1) Not publish any specific personal information identified by the protected individual; or (2) remove such specific personal information that has already been published. - (d) The Office of Information Privacy shall have the following powers and may perform the following duties: - (1) Certify that an individual requesting to have personal information removed from the Internet, social media or social network or to not publish personal information on the Internet, social media or social network is a protected individual. - (2) Work with the protected individual to identify the specific personal information that the protected individual is seeking to have removed if it has already been published including the exact Internet web site address where the content appears, if available, and, if the personal information is a land record, the exact Internet web site address of the record as it appears on such web site, if available, and the volume and page number that indicates where the published land record is recorded and each succeeding page number within a document that contains personal information that needs to be redacted.
+- (4) "Publish" means to post or otherwise make available to the public on the Internet, social media or social networks. - (b) There is established an Office of Information Privacy within theJudicial Branch. - (c) A protected individual may request that the Office of Information Privacy direct a public agency to: (1) Not publish any specific personal information identified by the protected individual; or (2) remove such specific personal information that has already been published. - (d) The Office of Information Privacy shall have the following powersand duties: - (1) Certify that an individual requesting to have personal information removed from the Internet, social media or social network or to not publish personal information on the Internet, social media or social network is a protected individual. - (2) Work with the protected individual to identify the specific personal information that the protected individual is seeking to have removed if it has already been published including the exact Internet web site address where the content appears, if available, and, if the personal information is a land record, the exact Internet web site address of the record as it appears on such web site, if available, and the volume and page number that indicates where the published land record is recorded.